This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Fat is a source of moisture and flavor in any type of meat.
 When meat gets grilled, the fat melts and adds flavor to your food while also keeping it from drying out over the hot flame.

 When it comes to burgers, the ideal fat percentage of your patty mixture is between 15 to 20%.
 You can go a little bit leaner than that, but you start to sacrifice in the flavor and texture department the leaner you go.
+Not to mention, the higher fat content will help keep burgers from falling apart.

 Blending can be a great way to incorporate delicious meats that might normally have too low of a fat content for burgers.
 Ground pork, for example, typically has a fat percentage near 25-30% which can be combined with leaner meats like turkey to make a great burger patty.